PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 :::

-## Adding the dev-bundle dependency
+## Adding the dev bundle dependency
 If you try to load your Gradle project now, you will receive an error saying you have to declare a dev bundle dependency.
 You can do that by adding to your `dependencies` block in your `build.gradle.kts` file.